 As we see from our summary above, military innovations aside, the US has the world’s most advanced high tech and communications industries and has been responsible for or been the first to capitalise on most of the major digital breakthroughs made in the past 50 years, having given birth to the modern high tech industry in Silicon Valley following the invention of the semiconductor.
 This industry’s high-tech ecosystem had the breadth and depth to drive the global adoption of the internet and allowed American entrepreneurs to create industry leaders in virtually every field of the high tech and internet sectors: networking, databases, applications, operating systems, search, social networking, e-commerce, platforms and IT services.
 American high tech sector leaders have included eight of the top ten software companies (including Microsoft, Oracle and Symantec), six of the top twelve IT companies (including Apple, HP, IBM and Intel), in the internet world America leads (with companies such as Google, Amazon and eBay).
 In advanced data analytics, nine of the top ten are American (including IBM, HP Teradata).
 None of these are Chinese.

 A third initiative, which has recently come under public scrutiny, is the PRISM programme.
 PRISM is an international electronic surveillance programme for the purpose of mass data collection from the internet.
-The programme collects data and communications through a wide range of consumer internet companies including, Microsoft, Yahoo!, Google, Facebook, Apple and others.
+The NSA has built an infrastructure that allows it to intercept almost everything… We hack everyone everywhere… we are in almost every country in the world” Edward Snowden, Former NSA contractor, Jun 2013 The programme collects data and communications through a wide range of consumer internet companies including, Microsoft, Yahoo!, Google, Facebook, Apple and others.
 Based on these assets and capabilities, America today is the world’s only cyber-superpower.
 The NSA, responsible for signals intelligence (SIGINT) and the protection of US information systems and security, has an estimated annual budget of US$8-10bn and 40,000 employees.
 With regards to cyber-espionage, SIGINT is emerging as the most important element of foreign intelligence gathering, and although exact numbers remain classified, the NSA consumes an estimated 20% of the total US intelligence budget, which funds 16 separate government agencies.
 In addition to the domestic wiretapping, internet monitoring and data mining, the agency harvests massive amounts of data and intelligence from foreign computers and networks, the total volume of which has been estimated at 2.1m gigabytes per hour, the equivalent of hundreds of millions of pages of text.

 However opaque or complex their underlying objectives may be, both countries continue arguing that they are pursuing legitimate security interests, identifying and neutralising threats to domestic security, and continue building their defensive and offensive cyber-capabilities.
 For example, President Obama recently instructed the Department of Defense to draw up a global cyber-attack target list at which it can deploy digital weapons with “little or no warning to the adversary or the target.”
 The US Cyber Command is also scaling rapidly by building a $350m new headquarters designed as a base of operations for over 5,000 people, with the unit expecting to quadruple its manpower by late 2015.
 China of course has not publicly announced any initiatives to build their capabilities and has been consistent in pointing to the US as a cyberspace monopolist.
 However, the rise of China over the past 30 years has proven time and again how quickly the country can catch-up to the West across a number of areas.